Egypt's former President Mohammed Morsi dies in court, state TV reports | DW | 17.06.2019

 Mohammed Morsi, Egypt's former president, died Monday after collapsing during a session in court, state television reported.

-The 67-year-old was the country's first democratically elected president and a member of Egypt's largest Islamist group, the now banned Muslim Brotherhood.
+The 67-year-old was the country's first democratically elected president and a member of Egypt's most powerful Islamist group, the now banned Muslim Brotherhood.

 Morsi had been on trial for espionage and treason when he blacked out in the courtroom, reports said.
 He was taken to a Cairo hospital but could not be revived.